VakinduPhilliam/Cryptographic_Signatures/README.md

 Django provides both a low-level API for signing values and a high-level API for setting and reading signed cookies, one of the most common uses of signing in Web applications.

-You may also find signing useful for the following:
+You may also find signing useful for the following;

 > Generating “recover my account” URLs for sending to users who have lost their password.